Common Stock Formula (Table of Contents)

 What is Common Stock Formula?

-The term “common stock” refers to the type of security for ownership of a corporation such that the holder of such securities has voting rights that can be exercised for various corporate events.
-Examples of such events include a selection of the board of directors or other major corporate decision.
-The formula for common stock of a company can be derived by deducting preferred stock, additional paid-in capital, retained earnings from the total equity, while adding back the treasury stock.
+Examples of such events include a selection of the board of directors or other major corporate decisions.
+The formula for the common stock of a company can be derived by deducting preferred stock, additional paid-in capital, and retained earnings from the total equity while adding back the treasury stock.
 Mathematically, it is represented as,

 Examples of Common Stock Formula (With Excel Template)